 - Deception About What?
 Subjectifying the Criminalization of Deceptive Sex, ___ Crim.
 Just.
 Ethics ___ (forthcoming 2022) (with Amit Pundik & Shani Schnitzer).

 - Man Hath No Preeminence Over the Canine: Forensic Tracking in Mandate Palestine, 51 Theory & Criticism 41 (2019).
 URL

-- Convicting Bases on Circumstantial Evidence: Psychological Insights Regarding the Appropriate Decision-making Model in Light of the Kriaf Case, 11 Din Udvarim 161 (forthcoming 2018) (with Elisha Harlev).
+- Convicting Bases on Circumstantial Evidence: Psychological Insights Regarding the Appropriate Decision-making Model in Light of the Kriaf Case, 11 Din Udvarim 161 (2018) (with Elisha Harlev).

 - The Admissibility of Confessions Under Israeli Law: Procedural and Substantive Differences Between the “Free and Voluntary” Standard and the Judicial Exclusionary Rule for Unlawfully Obtained Evidence, 46 Mishpatim- The Hebrew U. L.J.
 815 (2017) (with Yoram Rabin & Barak Ariel) (in Hebrew).
 FULLTEXT

 - The Hounds of Empire: Forensic Dog Tracking in Britain and its Colonies, 1888-1953, 35 Law & Hist.
 Rev. 621 (2017).
 FULLTEXT